 Week 5: (3-Day Design Sprint) ⚡️

 In most cases, a second Design Sprint is crucial in order to fix the things that didn’t work in the first prototype.
-For this 3-Day Design Sprint, we assemble exactly the same team as the first Sprint, this time with the goal:“define the MVP — what should we build?”
+For this 3-Day Design Sprint, we assemble exactly the same team as the first Sprint, this time with the goal:“define the MVP — What are we trying to learn and what do we need to build to learn that thing?”
 If developers or engineers were not involved in the first Sprint, it is essential to integrate them at this stage.

 You will notice that the Sprint is shorter.
 This is simply because it’s a follow-up Sprint, with the same team, and will focus on one element; defining the MVP.
 For this 3-day format, the shortened version of Google called Product Design Sprint seems to us to be an excellent fit.